 The La Liga tournament is being broadcast in numerous different regions.
 We’ve covered some of these above, but if your country isn’t mentioned, you can check the official La Liga broadcasters to find a suitable local source.

 Once you’ve found a suitable source, you should have no problem streaming in your home country.
 However, if you’re traveling, chances are you’ll be locked out and unable to view matches.
 As mentioned earlier, all you need is a VPN to fix this.
 Simply connect to a VPN server in your home country and you’ll be able to access your streaming source as if you were at home.

 Can I use a free VPN to watch La Liga matches?

 Free VPNs might seem like an easy way to protect yourself when streaming, but there are several reasons why we strongly advise you not to use one.
 Firstly, they’re slow and inconsistent, thanks to their small-scale networks and massive user bases.
-Live streaming requires a fast connection, most free VPNs simply can’t keep up.
-For this reason, some have instituted data limits and queuing systems, which only compounds the problem.
+Live streaming requires a fast connection; most free VPNs simply can’t keep up.
+For this reason, some have instituted data limits and queuing systems, which only compound the problem.
 Even when watching in standard definition, there’s no guarantee you’ll be able to watch a whole match.

 In fact, there’s no guarantee that you’re safer when using a free VPN.
 Recently, a study showed that scores of free VPN apps attempted to install malware onto users’ devices.
 Further, many of these so-called VPNs never actually encrypted anything.
 The risks are varied and numerous: a free VPN could install a keylogger and give away your login credentials, it could lock your system entirely, or allow your system to be used as part of a botnet.
 To keep your personal information safe, we recommend using a VPN service with a proven record of protecting its users’ privacy.

 Which teams will be playing?

-There are 20 Spanish soccer teams competing for the La Liga trophy.
+20 Spanish soccer teams are competing for the La Liga trophy.
 Take a look below for the full list: